HPI-Information-Systems/snowman/README.md

 ## Current state

-In Q1 and Q2 of 2021, we aim to reach the following milestones:
+In Q1 and Q2 of 2021, we reached the following milestones:

 [x] **Milestone 1:** Ability to add/delete datasets, experiments and matching solutions; binary comparison and basic behavior analysis; executable on all major platform
 [x] **Milestone 2:** Compare more than two experiments and create new experiments based on results; survey Soft KPIs, allow comparison based on KPIs